-Most accountants or tax preparing professionals will offer to do a free consultation before they can set a tax preparation fee schedule or charge preparation fees.
+Most accountants or tax preparation professionals will offer to do a free consultation before they can set a tax preparation fee schedule or charge preparation fees.
 When considering a reputable tax preparation firm, there is always a need to find out how these costs are calculated and determined.
-Ask the all-important question ‘are tax preparation fees deductible?’
+Ask the all-important questions - are tax preparation fees tax deductible?

 Determinants affecting tax preparation fees

 The level of expertise and qualification of the tax preparer